Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. Browse to the sample application on [http://localhost:8081](http://localhost:8081).

-### Grafana News
+### IESG News

-The sample application, Grafana News, lets you post links and vote for the ones you like.
+The sample application, IESG News, lets you post links and vote for the ones you like.

 To add a link: